faide/py3o.template/README.rst

 It is plateform independent and does not require LibreOffice/OpenOffice itself to generate an ODF file.

-If you want to generate a PDF or any other support output format you will then need to have a server with either LibreOffice or OpenOffice and to install the `py3o.renderserver`_ on it.
+If you want to generate a PDF or any other supported output format you will then need to have a server with either LibreOffice or OpenOffice and to install the `py3o.renderserver`_ on it.
 We also provide a docker image on the `docker hub`_